 Franklin High School FIRST Robotics Team 1610 is excited to announce our new team name: Blackwater Robotics.
 Drawing inspiration from a picture of the Union Camp tugboat “Corinthia,” the rebranded name and logo celebrate the history of Franklin and the significance the Blackwater River had on the growth and history of the city.
 6 wheel West Coast drive with drop-omnis.
 FIRST Chesapeake Hampton Roads District Event winners, #1 Seed, and Quality Award winner.

-View our complete event history on The Blue Alliance.
+View our complete event and award history on The Blue Alliance.